Ogu1208/Java-Swing/README.md

   <details>
   <summary> 📁 combo boxes </summary>

+ ### JcomboBox = A component that combines a button or editable field and a drop-down list

 You should use the `wrapper class` if you need to store a permitted type.

 ![image](https://github.com/Ogu1208/Java-Swing/assets/76902448/ed147bd0-9aae-4148-bfea-e70b74f6d097)